If you’re like most small-business owners, you collect email addresses from your current and prospective customers.

-Here are a few ways to put those emails to work for your business, tips on what to say in your emails, and best practices for getting more recipients to open your emails and click through to your website.
+Here are a few ways to put those email addresses to work for your business, tips on what to say in your emails, and best practices for getting more recipients to open your emails and click-through to your website.

 Why your email list is so valuable

 The people on your list have already said yes to hearing from your business.
 It’s usually easier to sell to an existing or interested customer than to sell to someone who doesn’t know you or your business, because existing customers already trust your brand.
 That’s part of the reason it also costs less to earn a new sale from a current customer than it does to earn the first sale from a brand-new customer.